"Oct. 17, 2012 -- A drug used to treat psoriasis may provide a much-needed option for people with bad cases of Crohn's disease.

 What are the precautions when taking rotavirus vaccine, live, oral, pentavalent (RotaTeq)?

-Before your child takes this vaccine, tell the doctor or pharmacist if your child is allergic to it; or if he/she has any other allergies.
+Before your child takes this vaccine, tell the health care professional if your child is allergic to it; or if he/she has any other allergies.
 This product may contain inactive ingredients (such as latex found in the packaging of some products), which can cause allergic reactions or other problems.
-Talk to your pharmacist for more details.
+Talk to your health care professional for more details.

 This monograph has been modified to include the generic and brand name in many instances.